 the value of certified emission reductions (CERs) created through abatement technology exceeded the value of the adipic acid itself, creating perverse incentives.

-This protocol utilizes a static 90% abatement efficiency in the baseline for all AAPs in China to protect against leakage incentives.
+This protocol utilizes a mandatory minimum90% abatement efficiency in the baseline for all AAPs in China to protect against leakage incentives.
 By only crediting incremental emissions beyond the 90% baseline, the economic incentives remain attractive but do not appear to create the same skewed incentives as under the CDM.
 For the full evaluation of leakage potential refer to Appendix B.

-51
+AAPs that have no previous N2O abatement or enhanced existing technology to abatement above 90% are required to utilize a 90% baseline abatement efficiency (AEBL).
+However, if an AAP has previous N2O abatement greater than 90% and enhances the technology above 90%, the baseline should be adjusted based on the maximum level of abatement achieved over a 5-year lookback period from the project start date.

+Table 5.1.
+Baseline Abatement Efficiency Based on the Pre-Project Scenario